joeduffy/joeduffy.github.io/_posts/2016-04-10-performance-culture.md

 Notice I said management must be "*deeply* involved": this isn't some superficial level of involvement.
 Sure, charts with greens, reds, and trendlines probably need to be floating around, and regular reviews are important.
 I suppose you could say that these are pointy-haired manager things.
-(Believe be, however they do help.)
+(Believe me, however they do help.)
 A manager must go deeper than this, however, proactively and regularly reviewing the state of performance across the product, alongside the other basic quality metrics and progress on features.
 It's a core tenet of the way the team does its work.
 It must be treated as such.
 A manager must wonder about the competetive landscape and ask the team good, insightful questions